The loading compartment is insulated with the use of the latest production methods, that no other factory in Greece has.

 At the same time, the panels cover all the bodywork, so there are no heat bridges.

-Insulation is also applied to doors, with the use of special molds that can be removed, in case there is need for repairs (change of locks, hinges, etc.).
+Insulation is also applied to the van doors, with the use of special molds that can be removed, in case there is need for repairs (change of locks, hinges, etc.).

 In order to achieve the best rates of thermal transfer, a second frame is created on the door openings.